Tuna-Terps/SeaShell-greyhack-game/README.md

 7.) wipe.src  <br>
 8.) main.src --> RENAME TO ss

-eel.src --> rshell payload, must define your rshell's IP binary.src --> contains obfuscated variables for root, users, and your FTP depot server info send.src --> references binary.src, for your protection, do not keep src as these can be easily compromised
+eel.src --> rshell payload, must define your rshell's IP <br>
+binary.src --> contains obfuscated variables for root, users, and your FTP depot server info <br> send.src --> references binary.src, for your protection, do not keep src as these can be easily compromised<br>